 Members of the family Simulidae are commonly called black flies (although their coloration may vary from black to gray to yellow to olive) or buffalo gnats (because their thorax is humped over the head, giving the appearance of a buffalo's hump).
 Black flies are the tiniest of the blood-feeding dipterans, 1–6 mm long.
-They have broad, unspotted wings with prominent veins along the anterior margins.
-Black flies have compound eyes; eyes of females are distinctly separated, while those of the males are contiguous above the antennae.
-The palps have 5 segments.
-Female black flies have scissor-like mouthparts with serrated edges.
-The female flies require a blood meal so that they can lay eggs.
-Males feed on nectar from flowers.
+They have broad, unspotted wings with thick, prominent veins along the anterior margins.
+Black flies have compound eyes; eyes of females are distinctly separated, whereas those of the males are contiguous above the antennae.
+The palps have five segments.
+Female black flies have scissor-like mouthparts with tiny, sharp, serrated edges.
+The female flies require a blood meal so that they are able to lay eggs.
+Males are never bloodfeeders but instead feed on nectar from flowers.

 Although there are >1,000 species of black flies, only a few are considered important as pests.
-Black flies feed on all classes of livestock, wildlife, birds, and humans.
+Black flies feed on all classes of livestock, wildlife, birds, and people.

 Black flies are distributed throughout the world in areas where conditions permit development of the immature forms.
 Larvae nearly always are found in swiftly flowing, well-aerated water; shallow mountain torrents are favored breeding places.
 Some species breed in larger rivers; others live in temporary or semipermanent streams.
 Black flies are particularly abundant in the north temperate and subarctic zones, but many species are found in the subtropics and tropics where factors other than seasonal temperatures affect their developmental and abundance patterns.

-Black flies produce 1–6 generations per year, depending on the species and climatic conditions.
+Black flies produce one to six generations per year, depending on the species and climatic conditions.
 Adult female feeding activity may last from 2–3 wk to 3 mo.
 Adult black flies may fly 8–11 miles (12–18 km) from the swiftly flowing streams; migrating windborne swarms have been known to travel ≥250 km.